virajvchavan/portfolio/src/projects/medianet.md

 # Apps at Media.net

-This is at my current job at <a href='https://media.net' target="_blank">Media.net</a>.
-I'm part of the team building web applications having more than a million impressions a day.
+I was part of the team building web applications having more than a million impressions a day.

 The project has a large team consisting several small sub-teams having different responsibilities.